-This easy Crockpot Pot Roast is an old family recipe with secret ingredients that combine to make a super flavorful & extra tender pot roast in the slow cooker!
+This easy Crockpot Pot Roast recipe has been passed down in my family for years.
+It has (formerly) secret ingredients that make a flavorful and extra tender pot roast right in the slow cooker!

 - Brewed coffee – This adds an amazing depth of flavor to your pot roast!